acolinisi/hpsc/README-scs.md

 ### Launch Zebu

+Start Zebu with (each running instance consumes a license):

     $ cd zebu_zRci_hpsc
     $ make zrci

 In a different shell, connect to the serial console on HPPS UART port:

     $ screen -r zebu-uart-hpps

+At the `zRci` prompt, when paused, to continue running for some cycles:

+    % run 10000000

+To exit:

+    % quit

+A stackdump on exit is commonly observed.
+Also, if the process fails to exit, then send it to background with `Ctrl-Z` and kill the job with `SIGKILL`:

+    $ kill -9 %1

 Debugging target code in Qemu
 -----------------------------